kumail-r/Better-FF-Bot/README.md

 # Better-FF-Bot

-A tightly focused FFXIV centered Discord bot that only has funcionality that I deem to be important and is not bloated like many popular FFXIV Discord bots that have so many commands that they are overwhelming to use for most users.
+A tightly focused FFXIV centered Discord bot that only has funcionality that I deem to be important and is not bloated like many popular FFXIV Discord bots that have so many commands that they are overwhelming to use for many users.
+Designed originally for personal use however you may use the source code however you want if you are interested.

 Currently implemented functionality:
 - Display user lodestone data